Film Career Finder

 If you just wrote your first screenplay, you already know script writing is a great place to get started in the film and television business.

-It costs nothing and all you need to invest is your precious time. . .(and perhaps some cash on script coverage — but we’ll get to that).
+It costs nothing and all you need to invest is your time.
 That said, it’s an incredibly competitive field and the number of scripts that are written vastly outnumber the scripts that get produced.
 You need to stand out.

 By now you’ve probably done your homework.
-You’ve read every book on script writing, you’ve listened to podcasts, you’ve given birth to a draft, and have suffered through many re-writes.
+You’ve read every book on script writing, you’ve listened to podcasts, you’ve written a first draft, and have suffered through many re-writes.
 You’re so close to success you can taste it.

 But until your script has an audience, you really have no idea if it is working or will have your intended effect on people.
 This is why you don’t want to send it out, yet.
 You don’t want a very busy Script Analyst, Producer or Manager who holds the key to your future to be your guinea pig.